vgmstream/vgmstream/README.md

 - .hca: .hcakey (8 byte decryption key, a 64-bit number)
   - May be followed by 2 byte AWB scramble key for newer HCA
 - .fsb: .fsbkey (decryption key, in hex)
+- .bnsf: .bnsfkey (decryption key, a string up to 24 chars)

 The key file can be ".(ext)key" (for the whole folder), or "(name).(ext)key" (for a single file).
 The format is made up to suit vgmstream.